Monmouth County Child Support Attorneys

 It is important that you choose an experienced lawyer to make certain that guidelines are being followed when necessary and disregarded when appropriate.
 A Monmouth County child support lawyer will also make certain that all of the numbers used when following the guidelines are accurate.

 At the Law Office of Steven P. Monaghan, LLC, we take great care in addressing child support.
-When you choose our law firm, you can benefit from the experience of an attorney who is certified by the Supreme Court of New Jersey as a matrimonial law attorney.
+When you choose our law firm in Red Bank, NJ, you can benefit from the experience of an attorney who is certified by the Supreme Court of New Jersey as a matrimonial law attorney.
 We know how to handle above-guidelines child support.
 We understand how costs like child care, health care and extracurricular activities should be considered.
 When a child has special needs that are not accounted for in the guidelines, we make certain the appropriate steps are taken so the amount of child support is fair and sufficient.

 Modifying Child Support in Monmouth County